pingidentity/Postman-Calls/README.md

 This is Postman collection that demonstrates the OAuth \ OIDC flows without the UI of the PingFed OAuth Playground

+# PingAccess Admin API

+This Postman collection contains all of the endpoints that make up the PingAccess Admin APIs.

+# PingFederate Admin API

+This Postman collection contains all of the endpoints that make up the PingFederate Admin APIs.

 # PingID SDK

 These are examples of how to use the PingID SDK service to perform transactional MFA calls.